 Make sure that wet floors and any walkways that have the potential to be slippery are well marked with safety signs.
 Caution signage is available for indoors and out, for icy conditions and wet floors.
 Cones and cone signs are also helpful to create barriers if necessary in certain areas should be avoided for safety reasons.
 Choose weighted options for outdoors so signage will stay in place no matter how windy it is.

 No matter what climate you're in, or what season it is, it's always important for schools to have an inclement weather maintenance plan in place.
 Schools must be prepared for any type of weather and should make slip and fall injury prevention a priority.
 The best prevention is planning, so get started if you don't have a plan in place, or review what you have to see if it needs any improvements.

-To read more about our products or about solutions to common school maintenance concerns please visit the School Fix® Blog.
+To read more about our products, including toilet partitions, locker parts, portable barricades, whiteboards and more, or about solutions to common school maintenance concerns please visit the School Fix® Blog.